leanprover/logic_and_proof_lean3/sets_in_lean.rst

     show x ∈ -B, from this
     -- END

-Once again, the fact that Lean has to unfold definitions means that it can be confused at times.
+The fact that Lean has to unfold definitions means that it can be confused at times.
 For example, in the proof below, if you replace the last line by ``sorry``, Lean has trouble figuring out that you want it to unfold the subset symbol:

 .. code-block:: lean